pypa/pip-audit/README.md

   --ignore-vuln ID      ignore a specific vulnerability by its vulnerability
                         ID; this option can be used multiple times (default:
                         [])
+  --disable-pip         don't use `pip` for dependency resolution; this can
+                        only be used with hashed requirements files or if the `--no-deps` flag has been provided (default: False)
 ```
 <!-- @end-pip-audit-help@ -->